vmx17/Kinematics6DoF/README.md

 \boldsymbol{^{i-1}T_i = RotX(x_{i-1}, \alpha_{i-1}) \rightarrow TransX(x_{i-1}, a_{i-1}) \rightarrow RotZ(z_i, \theta_i) \rightarrow TransZ(z_i, d_i)}
 $$

 *Please note the distinction between $a$ and $\alpha$.
 The usage of these symbols follows conventional practice.
 *The order of this matrix multiplication formula may vary in code.
-When applying matrices to a vector, the order is $RotX, TransX, RotZ, TransZ$, so the formula is $newVector = TransZ \times RotZ \times TransX \times RotX \times Vector$.
-Depending on the library or struct definition (column-major or row-major), additional matrix operations may be needed.
-The $"\rightarrow"$ indicates the order of translation, not matrix multiplication $"\times"$.
+When applying matrices to a vector, the order is $RotX, TransX, RotZ, TransZ$, so the formula is $newVector = TransZ \times RotZ \times TransX \times RotX \times Vector$ (if row-major?).
+Depending on the library or struct definition (column-major or row-major), additional or reversed matrix operations may be needed.
+Geometically, the $"\rightarrow"$ indicates the order of translation, not matrix multiplication $"\times"$.
 The strict transformation sequence is as follows.

 The $^{i-1}T_i$ transformation is performed in the following sequence: